 𝥁 Download the Expanded Talent Strategy Goals Worksheet

-𝥁 Choose most pressing needs
+𝥁 Choose the most pressing needs

 𝥁 Get buy-in from leadership